Meta-Auto-Decoder for Solving Parametric Partial Differential Equations: Methodology

-Assumption~\ref{as:lowdim} may fail in some occasions, especially when the parameter set $\mathcal{A}$ of PDEs is an infinite-dimensional function space.
-In this case, we consider the following weaker assumption: \begin{assumption} The set of possible solutions $G(\mathcal{A})\subset\mathcal{U}$ can be approximated by a set with low-dimensional structure, in the sense that there is a finite-dimensional space $Z=\R^l$ (with $l\ll\dim\mathcal{U}$) and a Lipschitz continuous mapping
+The \textit{MAD-L} method is designed for Scenario~\ref{as:lowdim}.
+However, many parametric PDEs encountered in real applications do not fall into this scenario, especially when the parameter set $\mathcal{A}$ of PDEs is an infinite-dimensional function space.
+Simply applying \textit{MAD-L} method to these PDE solving problems would likely lead to unsatisfactory results.
+However, \textit{MAD-LM} works in a more general scenario, and thus has the potential of getting improved performance for a wide range of parametric PDE problems.
+This alternative scenario is given as follows. \begin{scenario} The solution set $G(\mathcal{A})\subset\mathcal{U}$ can be approximated by a set with low-dimensional structure, in the sense that there is a finite-dimensional space $Z=\R^l$ (with $l\ll\dim\mathcal{U}$) and a Lipschitz continuous mapping $\bar G:Z\to\mathcal{U}$, such that $G(\mathcal{A})$ is contained in the $c$-neighborhood of $\bar G(Z)\subset\mathcal{U}$, where $c$ is a relatively small constant.
+In other words, for any $\eta\in\mathcal{A}$, there exists some $z\in Z$ satisfying $\|\bar G(z)-G(\eta)\|_\mathcal{U}\le c$. \end{scenario}

-such that $G(\mathcal{A})$ is contained in the $c$-neighborhood of $\bar G(Z)\subset\mathcal{U}$, where $c$ is a relatively small constant.
-In other words, for any $\eta\in\mathcal{A}$, there exists some $z\in Z$ satisfying $\|\bar G(z)-G(\eta)\|_\mathcal{U}\le c$. \end{assumption} Under this new assumption, similar derivation leads to the same pre-training stage, and we use it to find the initial decoder mapping $G_{\theta^*}\approx\bar G$.
-However, in the fine-tuning stage, simply optimizing the latent vector $z$ won't give a satisfactory solution in general due to the existence of the $c$-gap.
-Therefore, we try to fine-tune the model weight $\theta$ with the latent vector $z$ simultaneously, and solve the following optimization problem
+Appendix \ref{appendix:example_assumption2} gives an example of $G(\mathcal{A})$ that falls into Scenario~\ref{as:lowdimApprox} but not Scenario~\ref{as:lowdim}.
+In this new scenario, similar derivation leads to the same pre-training stage, which is used to find the initial decoder mapping $G_{\theta^*}\approx\bar G$.
+However, in the fine-tuning stage, simply fine-tuning the latent vector $z$ won't give a satisfactory solution in general due to the existence of the $c$-gap.
+Therefore, we have to fine-tune the model weight $\theta$ with the latent vector $z$ simultaneously, and solve the optimization problem Eq.\eqref{eq:MADinf_LM}.
+It produces a new decoder $G_{\theta_{\text{new}}^*}(z_{\text{new}}^*)$ specific to the parameter $\eta_{\text{new}}$.
+An intuitive illustration is given in Fig.\ref{fig:MADft}.